KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ![alt text](/img/LSTMref.JPG "Model reference")

-Generation in the depedency networks is done by utlizing pseudo-gibbs sampling, where the conditional distributions are potentially incompatible and that the conditional distributions are not neccesssairly from a joint distribution p(V).
-This Markov chain does converge to another stationary distribution and applications on real data demonstrated this method yeilded accurate joint probabilities.
+Generation in the dependency networks is done by utilizing pseudo-Gibbs sampling, where the conditional distributions are potentially incompatible and that the conditional distributions are not necessarily from a joint distribution p(V).
+This Markov chain does converge to another stationary distribution and applications on real data demonstrated this method yielded accurate joint probabilities.

 The results from this modeling technique seem to speak for themselves.
 See the results of the “Bach or Computer” experiment below.
-The figure shows the distribution of the votes between “Computer” (bluebars) and “Bach” (red bars) for each model and each level of expertiseof the voters (from 1 to 3).
-The J.S.Bach field are actual Bach compositions and MLP stands for a multi-layer perceptron and MaxEnt stands for Maximum Entropy
+The figure shows the distribution of the votes between “Computer” (bluebars) and “Bach” (red bars) for each model and each level of expertise of the voters (from 1 to 3).
+The J.S.Bach field are actual Bach compositions and MLP stands for a multi-layer perceptron and MaxEnt stands for Maximum Entropy.

 ![alt text](/img/DeepBachBench.JPG "Deep Bach Bench")